Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 ### Level 10: Crushing Strength

 Your expertise in hand-to-hand combat reaches new heights: your unarmed attacks are deadlier and more punishing.
-While your **:class-abl-rage: Rage**{ .em } is active, you gain the following benefits:
+While your **:ui-rage: Rage**{ .em } is active, you gain the following benefits:

-**Backbreaker**{ .inl } At the start of each of your turns while your **:class-abl-rage: Rage**{ .em } is active, you can deal 1d6 :dmg-bldg: Bludgeoning damage to one creature that receive the ^^Grappled^^ condition from you, instead of 1d4.
+**Backbreaker**{ .inl } At the start of each of your turns while your **:ui-rage: Rage**{ .em } is active, you can deal 1d6 :dmg-bldg: Bludgeoning damage to one creature that receive the ^^Grappled^^ condition from you, instead of 1d4.
 At Barbarial level 14, this damage die becomes 1d8.

-**Deadly Strikes**{ .inl } While your **:class-abl-rage: Rage**{ .em } is active, when you do damage with **:rsc-a: Unarmed Strike**{ .rsc } , its damage die becomes 1d8, or 1d10 if you have two free hands.
+**Deadly Strikes**{ .inl } While your **:ui-rage: Rage**{ .em } is active, when you do damage with **:rsc-a: Unarmed Strike**{ .rsc } , its damage die becomes 1d8, or 1d10 if you have two free hands.
 At Barbarian level 14, this damage die becomes 1d10, or 1d12 if you have two free hands.

 ### Level 10: Titan's Grip